When did Cheyenne people meet Europeans?

 In 1680 AD, Cheyenne people were living around the sources of the Mississippi River (in modern Minnesota), when they sent representatives to meet with French fur traders at La Salle’s fort and urge them to come to their country, where there were plenty of animals for fur trapping.

 Why did the Cheyenne move west?

 About 1700 AD, the Sioux pushed many Cheyenne people out of their home in the Great Lakes, and the Cheyenne settled further west on the Great Plains (in modern South Dakota and eastern Montana).
 In their new home, the Cheyenne people once again took up farming.
 They soon developed more government structures than their neighbors.
 In the Dakotas, the Cheyenne lived in earth-covered log houses.

-In the 1800s, the Great Plains were crowded with Native Americans who had been pushed west by white settlers and had nowhere else to go.
+In the 1800s, the Great Plains were crowded with Native Americans.
+White settlers had pushed them all off their land and they had nowhere else to go.
 Cheyenne men fought wars with the Crow, who were also being pushed on to the Great Plains, and with the Kiowa to their south.
 In 1849, a cholera epidemic further reduced the numbers of Cheyenne: as many as two-thirds of them may have died of it.